LBALab/LBA2_Unity_Animator/README.md

 An example on how my Unity program can be used.
 [![Watch the video](https://github.com/MrQuetch/LBA2_Unity_Animator/blob/main/LBA2_Animator_Only/Images/Video_1.png)](https://github.com/MrQuetch/LBA2_Unity_Animator/blob/main/LBA2_Animator_Only/Videos/LBA2_Animator_Demo.mp4)

-Though, there are still a few quirks that need fixing.
-Everything looks like melted plastic since the model colors are being shared across vertices instead of polygons.
-The time between each frame is still not perfect.
-So, animations will need to be tested within Yaz0r's LBA1 / LBA2 model viewer, which can be downloaded from the Magic Ball network.
-Sometimes, when attempting to click on a bone, either a nearby bone will be selected or none at all.
-I'm thinking about checking the barycentric coordinates within the currently selected triangle and returning the nearest vertex's bone.
-That way, selecting bones should be a little easier - as for now I just check the distance between the mouse position and the nearest vertex.
-It's decent!
-But, could be better!
-Here is the link to Yaz0r's program: https://www.magicball.net/downloads/programs/development/lba_model_viewer
+Fixes:
+- Colors are now by polygon instead of by vertex.
+They now look like they would in the game.

+Todo:
+- Add animation "loop" frame.
+- Correct animation "slerping".
+- Add translation to bones that need to use translation besides rotation.
+- Get barycentric coordinates within currently selected model triangle and return nearest vertex's bone.

+Animations will need to be tested within Yaz0r's LBA1 / LBA2 model viewer since my own implementation is still not perfect.
+Yaz0r's viewer can be downloaded from the Magic Ball network.
+Here is the link for that: https://www.magicball.net/downloads/programs/development/lba_model_viewer

 How one of my models looks in Yaz0r's program.
 [![Watch the video](https://github.com/MrQuetch/LBA2_Unity_Animator/blob/main/LBA2_Animator_Only/Images/Video_2.png)](https://github.com/MrQuetch/LBA2_Unity_Animator/blob/main/LBA2_Animator_Only/Videos/Custom_Hand_LBA2.mp4)